-Pepperdine University awards a considerable number of scholarships and grants.
+Pepperdine University awards a considerable number of scholarships.
 Many of these awards are made available by the allocation of University general funds, as well as the generosity of donors by means of endowed funds and alumni contributions.
-Financial aid, in the form of scholarships and grants, is based on full-time enrollment, financial need, academic merit and personal achievement.
-Scholarships and grants are considered a component of the student's financial aid award and cannot exceed the cost of attendance.
+Financial aid, in the form of scholarships, is based on full-time enrollment, financial need, academic merit and personal achievement.
+Scholarships are considered a component of the student's financial aid award and cannot exceed the cost of attendance.
 If a student is awarded a scholarship, which exceeds the cost of attendance, the financial aid package will be adjusted accordingly.

 All applicants for admission to the full-time Juris Doctor program at Pepperdine University School of Law are eligible to apply for the prestigious Faculty Scholars Award.
 This award is granted to applicants who demonstrate academic excellence and personal achievement, without regard to financial need.
 It is recommended that applicants have a minimum undergraduate GPA of 3.65 and an LSAT score in the 93rd percentile.
 Full tuition plus a five thousand dollar stipend is awarded for the first year of law school.
 Each year thereafter, scholarship renewal is contingent upon finishing in the top third of the class.

 The Faculty Scholar application must accompany a letter responding to the following:

 For consideration, the Office of Admissions must receive a complete admission file, Faculty Scholar application and letter no later than January 13th.